dontpanicdao/starknet-burner/docs/design/01-flow.md

 - the information saying it is a session key signer and the plugin identifier associated with tha feature
 - the session key signer public key
-- the data set that has been used to generate the session token
+- the data set that has been used to generate the session token, including the expires property
 - the signed session token

 The plugin then verifies the session token matches the authorization, key and